 - Temperature Sensor.

 The timer is used to turn on the heater at the right time to prevent the formation of frost around the refrigerator.
-Every 5 to 6 hours the timer activates the heater and raises the temperature at zero degrees or 32 degrees Fahrenheit and maintains this temperature until the frozen ice melts.
+Every 5 to 6 hours the timer activates the heater and raises the temperature to zero degrees or 32 degrees Fahrenheit and maintains this temperature until the frozen ice melts.
 And the temperature sensor senses the temperature and when it goes above zero degrees then it turns off the heater.

-Advantages and Disadvantages of Frost Free Refrigerators
+Advantages and Disadvantages of Frost-Free Refrigerators

 After knowing about the frost-free technology now let’s know about its advantages and disadvantages.
 So that you can get a better idea about this technology.